captainhaddock18/TextTransformer-VS-Code-Extension/README.md

   3. Enter the word you want to count.
   4. A message will display the number of times the word occurs in the document.

-## Installation

-1. Open Visual Studio Code.
-2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
-3. Search for "Text Transformer".
-4. Click Install on the Text Transformer extension.

 ## Usage

 1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).